-The College continues to maintain a strong balance sheet with £2.5 million in net current assets, £4 million in managed investments and no borrowing.
+The College continues to maintain a solid balance sheet despite reporting net current liabilities of £287,000 due to £3.6 million in managed investments and no borrowing.
 The planned level of capital expenditure has been included in cashflow forecasts over the short to medium term along with expectations relating to student numbers and staffing levels.

 After making appropriate enquiries and reviewing the College current performance along with the indicated strategic and financial plans and risk management, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-For this reason it continues to adopt the going concern basis in preparing the financial statements.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.